Before I deal or receive a hand

 exactly into place.
 They never do.

-a batter reaches first in one of seven ways,
+reaches first in one of those seven ways

 Every swing’s a hit if not a homer